survivejs/webpack-book/manuscript/building/03_code_splitting.md

 ### Configuring ESLint

-Given ESLint supports only standard ES6 out of the box, it requires some tweaking to work with dynamic `import`.
+Given ESLint supports only standard ES6 out of the box, it requires tweaking to work with dynamic `import`.
 Install *babel-eslint* parser first:

 ```bash
 npm install babel-eslint --save-dev